Inqita

 How do I report a phone-specific problem?

-Use Automation Health in the app to send support a report with recent automation status, permissions, and device information.
+Use App Health in the app to send support a report with recent automation status, permissions, and device information.

 Download

-Inqita is being prepared for Android first.
-When the Google Play listing is live, this section will show the real Play Store button and a scannable QR code.
+Inqita is being prepared for Android first through Google Play closed testing.
+When the public Google Play listing is live, this section will show the real Play Store button and a scannable QR code.

 iOS Not available yet